Acupuncture for Pain, Acupuncture Treatment Center Chicago

 - pain from dental surgery;

 - and more.

 Today acupuncture is widely used as complementary treatment for over 40 indications, not least of which is daily pain management.

-To find out more about how acupuncture may help alleviate your suffering from pain or to schedule a FREE consultation, contact our expert team members at 773-878-7330.
+To find out more about how acupuncture may help alleviate your suffering from pain or to schedule an appointment, contact our expert team members at 773-878-7330.

 We are located at Ravenswood and Foster Avenues in Chicago (Andersonville neighborhood).
 We are open 6 days a week and accomodate Same Day Emergency patients and have evening and weekend appointments available.